Dupont dazzles as France crush Italy in Six Nations opener

 It took less than six minutes for France to score the first try of the championship.
 Thomas and Arthur Vincent made sizeable initial inroads and when the forwards took over near the line, blindside Dylan Cretin crashed over by the posts.
 Matthieu Jalibert converted and added a penalty five minutes later.

-Undaunted, Italy worked their way back into the game.
+Undaunted, the youthful Italy players worked their way back into the game.
 Some excellent support and offloading, 19 phases in all, resulted in a penalty when Charles Ollivon didn’t roll away.
 Paolo Garbisi got Italy on the board.

 If the Azzurri were encouraged, they were soon set squarely on their heels.
 First, Dupont dinked a grubber through the line from a stalled driving maul and Gaël Fickou strolled through to touch down, not a defender in sight.
 Watch it here.